joegen/opalvoip-ptlib/ReadMe_PortAudio.txt

    ./configre --with-portaudio-dir=/opt/portaudio

-This script has been verified on OSX Mountain Lion
+This script has been verified on OSX Mountain Lion and Ubuntu 12.01 for x64

     Craig (craigs@postincrement.com)